Peadar90/java_8/README.md

 ---------------

 - Allows developers to add new methods to the interfaces without breaking the existing implementation of these interface.
-- Provides flexibility to allow interface define implementation which will use as default in the situation where a concrete class fails to provide an implementation for that method.
+- Provides flexibility to allow an interface to define an implementation which will be used as default in the situation where a concrete class fails to provide an implementation for that method.

 ```
 public interface oldInterface {